-While the usefulness of a stack trace for a usual user is debatable, it is clear that this snippet of text contains a lot of information about the problem and helps identifying the cause.
+While the usefulness of a stack trace for a usual user is debatable, it is clear that this snippet of text contains a lot of information about the problem and helps to identify the cause.
 However, a raw stack trace is closer to machines than to humans, that's why we think stack trace search can help you.

 When an application throws an exception, the method call hierarchy of that execution thread will be saved to the exception as an array of stack frames.
 The first stack frame is the current method, the last stack frame is the start of the thread (e.g. Thread.run(), or the entry point of your application).